An ECI Conference Series

 Session co-chairs: David Stroncek (NIH) and Marianna Sabatino (Kite Pharma)

-Invited speakers: Marianna Sabatino (Kite Pharma)
+Invited speakers: Marianna Sabatino (Kite Pharma) and Terry Fry (NIH)

 Description: Adoptive T cell therapies have been used for many years to treat cancer, but complex manufacturing requirements and modest clinical benefits have limited the use of these therapies to early phase clinical trials.
 T cells genetically engineered to express Chimeric Antigen Receptors (CAR), particularly CD19-CAR T cells, have shown great clinical promise.
 Since procedures to manufacture CD19-CAR T cells are relatively simple and low cell doses are required, efforts are underway to commercialize these products.
 There are, however, some problems associated with manufacturing and analysis of CAR T cells.
 Most CAR T cell manufacturing processes were adopted from those used in facilities at academic health centers, which are inefficient, expensive and make little use of automation.
 The use of autologous T cells as starting material for CAR T cell manufacturing also presents some challenges with scale-out.
 This session will discuss current methods used to manufacture CAR T cells and other T cell cancer immunotherapies and their limitations.
 Methods to improve the production and analysis of these cells using automation, closed systems, and other innovations, as well as reducing the cost of manufacturing, will be discussed.